Published assurance reviews

 Assurance review

-Assurance Review id Summary Download Published date
+Assurance Review id Summary Download Download Published date

-This Assurance Review of the use of these expenses by Dan Repacholi MP between 1 April and 30 June 2023 was conducted as part of a review of travel-related expenses by new parliamentarians.
+2023/31 This Assurance Review of the use of these expenses by Dan Repacholi MP between 1 April and 30 June 2023 was conducted as part of a review of travel-related expenses by new parliamentarians.
 Mr Repacholi used parliamentary business resources to travel to Melbourne on 2 occasions during this period, and was asked to confirm the dominant purpose of this travel.
 Considering the response by Mr Repacholi and other available information, IPEA concluded that parliamentary business was the dominant purpose of all travel undertaken by Mr Repacholi during the period in scope, and the use of parliamentary business resources was consistent with the legislative framework.
+Assurance Review Memorandum - Mr Dan Repacholi - travel expenses - 1 April to 30 June 2023 (PDF, 1.57 MB) Nil

 2023/25